buggsi/usenet-scripts/README.md

 nyuu-usenetnow.json
 ```

 The `pack.sh` and `post.sh` scripts are self-explanatory.
 For help, run them by themselves or with `-h`.
+I recommend to run both scripts in a `screen` or `tmux` session, to avoid interruptions especially if processing big folders, e.g. `screen -S packing_session`

 ```
 Usage: pack.sh -i <input dir> -o <output dir> -p <pack dir (optional)> -t <threads (optional)>